-The Hutchinson Amish settlement numbers 2 church districts today.
-Like the Yoder/Haven settlement, it has seen little growth over its 125+ year history.
+The Hutchinson Amish settlement numbers two church districts today.
+Like the Yoder/Haven settlement, it has seen little growth over its 140-year history.

-The Amish at Garnett in Anderson County form the third old Kansas community, having been founded in 1903.
+The Amish group at Garnett in Anderson County is the youngest of the three “old” Kansas communities, having been founded in 1903.

-The Amish community itself is located about 5 miles west of Garnett.
+The Amish community itself is located about five miles west of Garnett.
 Consisting of numerous scattered farms and homes, the settlement spans about 10 miles north to south, and six miles east-west (see Meindl, “Language Use in an Old Order Amish Community in Kansas”, p.
 28).
 Amish at Garnett farm and have also branched out into small businesses, such as carpentry, cabinet making, dog breeding, and selling food products at markets (Meindl p.
-32) (Read more on Kansas Amish furniture).
+32)

 The Garnett Amish are liberal when it comes to use of technology.
 Like other Kansas Amish communities in Reno County, Amish at Garnett use tractors for farming.
 Tractors are also used for road travel when visiting town (Meindl p.
 31).